afqueiruga/detest/Readme.md

 Lawrence Berkeley National Lab
 2018

 This repository contains a set of testing problems with known analytical solutions or reference solutions from a "trusted" code.
-(Note: Sometimes tests are wrong!)

 These tests were originally written to test TOUGH+Millstone, HGMiv, and [Periflakes]().